 Translocation Down Syndrome

-Translocation Down syndrome is a type of Down syndrome that is caused when one chromosome breaks off and attaches to another chromosome.
-In this case, there are three 21 chromosomes but one of the 21 chromosomes is attached to another chromosome.
-The genetic material from the extra 21 chromosome is what causes the health problems that are caused by Down syndrome.
-In translocation Down syndrome, the extra 21 chromosome may be attached to the 14 chromosome, or to other chromosome numbers like 13, 15, or 22.
-In some cases, two 21 chromosomes can be attached to each other.
+Translocation Down syndrome is a type of Down syndrome that is caused when a chromosome 21 becomes attached to another chromosome.
+In this case, there are three 21 chromosomes, but one of the 21 chromosomes is attached to another chromosome.
+The genetic material from the extra 21 chromosome is what causes the health problems in people with Down syndrome.
+In translocation Down syndrome, the extra 21 chromosome may be attached to the 14 chromosome.
+Or it could be attached to other chromosome numbers like 13, 15, or 22.
+Two 21 chromosomes can be attached to each other in some cases.

 A small number of babies born with Down syndrome have translocation Down syndrome.
-There are no big differences between the patients who have translocation Down syndrome compared with those who have 3 separate copies of chromosome 21.
-This is called trisomy 21.
+There are no big differences between the children who have translocation Down syndrome compared with those who have 3 separate copies of chromosome 21 (called trisomy 21).

 Parents with balanced translocations may: